 You can help preserve and protect the canyons of Zion for future generations by following park regulations and Leave No Trace principles.

 - Permits are required for all technical canyoneering trips within Zion National Park and all trips into the Left Fork of North Creek (Subway).

-- Permits may be picked up the day before, or the day of your trip at the Zion Canyon Visitor Center.
+- Permits may be picked up the day before, or the day of your trip at the Zion Canyon Visitor Center or Kolob Canyons Visitor Center.

 - Permits must be carried with you and shown upon request.